hashicorp/terraform/website/docs/backends/types/remote.html.md

 each Terraform Cloud workspace currently only uses the single `default` Terraform CLI workspace internally.
-In other words, if your Terraform configuration used `${terraform.workspace}` to return `dev` or `prod`, remote runs in Terraform Cloud associated Terraform Cloud workspaces would always return `default` regardless of which workspace you had set with the `terraform workspace select` command.
+In other words, if your Terraform configuration used `${terraform.workspace}` to return `dev` or `prod`, remote runs in Terraform Cloud would always evaluate it as `default` regardless of which workspace you had set with the `terraform workspace select` command.
 That would most likely not be what you wanted.
 (It is ok to use `${terraform.workspace}` in local operations.)